Communist Party (Italy): International relations

 The Communist Party is member of the Initiative of Communist and Workers' Parties, organization of European Marxist–Leninist parties, of which it is a founding member.
-It is the only Italian political force having solid and reciprocal relationships with the Communist Party of Greece (KKE) and with the Communist Party of the Peoples of Spain (PCPE).
+It used to be the only Italian political force having solid and reciprocal relationships with the Communist Party of Greece (KKE) and the Communist Party of the Peoples of Spain (PCPE), though after PCPE's split and the formation of the Communist Party of the Workers of Spain (PCTE), there has been no sign of contact between them.
+Since 2022, the party has also cut ties from the KKE after a series of ideological differences were presented in an exchange of letters from both parties regarding the 2022 Russian invasion of Ukraine and each party's definition of imperialism.

 The PC maintains and develops relations with ruling parties in socialist countries, including the Communist Party of Cuba and the Workers' Party of Korea.
 It also has relations of solidarity with Bolivarian Venezuela, condemning the imperialists' campaign and the subversive efforts against the country, although remaining critical on socialism of the 21st century since the PC affirms the needs for the final destruction of the bourgeois state-machine and its apparatus in order to actually establish socialism.